RegiaYoung/glet/README.md

 - cmake >= 3.19, use cmake to build binaries (script provided)

+when using Ampere GPU, you need to use CUDA11 and newer LibTorch, you may need to modify some torch API to arrange it.

 ## Steps for building

 1. Download and extract glet.zip.